scala-android/sbt-android/README.md

       * `collectResources in Android <<= collectResources in Android dependsOn (compile in Compile in otherLibraryProject)`
       * Alternatively, the `androidBuild()` overload may be used to specify all dependency library-projects which should relieve this problem.
+* Generating apklib and/or aar artifacts
+  * To specify that your project will generate and publish either an `aar` or `apklib` artifact simply change the `android.Plugin.androidBuild` line to one of the variants that will build the desired output type.
+    * For `apklib` use `android.Plugin.androidBuildApklib`
+    * For `aar` use `android.Plugin.androidBuildAar`
+  * Alternatively, use `android.Plugin.buildAar` and/or
+    `android.Plugin.buildApklib` in addition to any of the variants above
+    * In build.sbt, add `android.Plugin.buildAar` and/or
+      `android.Plugin.buildApklib` on a new line.
+    * It could also be specified, for example, like so:
+      `android.Plugin.androidBuild ++ android.Plugin.buildAar`
 * Multi-project builds
   * Several documented examples can be found at the following links, they cover a variety of situations, from multiple java projects, to mixed